 As a Department committed to excellence in teaching and to mentoring our students, we are particularly proud of the many accomplishments of our students.
 The following are some accomplishments from recent years:

-National Honor Society: Approximately 30 Department majors received national recognition being inducted into Pi Sigma Alpha, the National Political Science Honor Society in Washington, D.C.
+National Honor Society: Approximately 40 Department majors received national recognition being inducted into Pi Sigma Alpha, the National Political Science Honor Society in Washington, D.C., since 2010.

-Law School: Over 20 Department graduates applied or are in the process of applying to law school.
+Law School: Since 2010, over 30 Department graduates applied or are in the process of applying to law school.
 They have been accepted at various schools including American, Baltimore, Charlestown, Dickinson/Penn State, Drexel, Georgetown, George Washington, Maryland, Pace, Rutgers, Roger Williams, Seton Hall, Temple, Vermont, Villanova, and Widener.

 Graduate School: Department graduates have applied to graduate school both in the United States and in Europe in fields as diverse as public administration, urban planning, environmental policy, international relations, history, secondary education, and democracy and development.
 These students have been accepted at such institutions as American University, Delaware, Georgia Tech, La Salle, Lehigh, Harvard, Newcastle, Rutgers, Saint Louis and Villanova.